Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Global Sensitivity for Functional Outputs

 \end{defin} \begin{defin} We define the total order FCSI of an input $x_i$ to be

 and the normalized version as

-$\phi^T_i(t)$ is the total order FCSI for variable $x_i$, and is the contribution to $\Delta f(t)$ of a change in $x_i$ by itself ant together with all its interactions with the other parameters in the parameter space. $\Phi^T_i(t)$ is the corresponding fraction of the change. \end{defin}
+The index $\phi^T_i(t)$ is the total order FCSI for variable $x_i$, and is the contribution to $\Delta f(t)$ of a change in $x_i$ by itself ant together with all its interactions with the other parameters in the parameter space. $\Phi^T_i(t)$ is the corresponding fraction of the change. \end{defin} The total order FCSIs will be different from $0$ in all those time instants $t \in T$ where index $i$ has an impact over the output, either direct or through higher order interactions with the other parameters.

 It can be also shown that the total order sensitivity indices equal to: